cdgyp/sparsity/README.md

 bash codes/scripts/T5/c4.sh
 ```

-After it finishes `data/` should look like
+After it finishes, `data/` should look like

 ```bash
 .